judsonlmoore/friendsofkyrgyzstan.org/volunteers.md

 ---
 title: Peace Corps Volunteers in Kyrgyzstan
-subtitle: For current PCVs in Kyrgyzstan
+subtitle: A directory of current and past volunteers
+description: A list of current and past Peace Corps Volunteers serving in the Kyrgyz Republic
 permalink: /volunteers/
 layout: page
-hero-image: /assets/images/kyrgyzstan-mountain-landscape.jpg
+image: /assets/images/kyrgyzstan-mountain-landscape.jpg
 ---

 ### List of blogs by volunteers who have served in Kyrgyzstan